Creepy Halloween Tablescape

 This year I wanted to have a super creepy Halloween Tablescape.
 See how adding a skeleton as a centerpiece achieved the look.

 This year I decided to play up the spooky factor for my Halloween decor after last year’s “The Birds” theme.
 While it was unnerving to people that did not like birds, it really didn’t have a spooky vibe.
-So to create my creepy Halloween tablescape this year, I decided to added a skeleton to create a corpse look, to my centerpiece.
-Honestly I think the beauty of this creepy Halloween tablescape is that it appears so unassuming as you enter my home.
+To create my creepy Halloween tablescape this year, I decided to added a skeleton to create a corpse look, to my centerpiece.
+Honestly, I think the beauty of this creepy Halloween tablescape is that it appears so unassuming as you enter my home.
 It is only after you get on top of it do you realize there is a body in the middle of the dining table, lol.

 PIN ME for later and be sure to follow us on Pinterest at Jen @ JENRON DESIGNS

 *This post contains affiliate links for your convenience.
 These involve no extra cost to you, but may result in me receiving a small commission should you decide to purchase after clicking on my links – for which I am very grateful!
 You can view my full advertising disclosure here.